Michael-flynnobrien

 • ICSID (Washington, D.C.), AAA/ICDR (New York), LCIA (London), SCC (Stockholm/Paris), JAMS (San Francisco)

-KI Metal Co., Ltd. et al. Michael Kors (USA), Inc. et al. Representing a family-owned manufacturer of metal accessories for the fashion industry in a patent infringement case against former customer Michael Kors, alleging direct copying of KI Metal’s patented eyelets by Michael Kors and subsequent use in Michael Kors-branded handbags worldwide.
+KI Metal Co., Ltd. et al. v.
+Michael Kors (USA), Inc. et al. (W.D.
+Tex.).
+Represented a family-owned manufacturer of metal accessories in a patent infringement action against Michael Kors relating to copying and use of KI Metal’s patented eyelets in handbags.
+The matter resolved favorably.

 Johnstech International Corp. v.
 WinWay Technology Co.
-Ltd., et al. Represented a leading supplier of integrated circuit (IC) testing solutions, against claims of patent infringement in a four-patent case brought by competitor Johnstech.
+Ltd., et al. (N.D.
+Cal.).
+Represented a leading supplier of integrated circuit (IC) testing solutions, against claims of patent infringement in a four-patent case brought by competitor Johnstech.
+The matter resolved favorably.

 Diatek Licensing LLC v.
-Udemy, Inc. Represented a leading and publicly-traded online course provider against claims of patent infringement in a two-patent case related to streaming video technologies.
+Udemy, Inc. (D. Del.).
+Represented publicly-traded online course provider against claims of patent infringement purportedly related to streaming video technologies

-Virentem Ventures, LLC d/b/a Enounce TiVo Corp., et al. Represented Virentem in a patent infringement case in the District of Delaware related to the use of pitch-corrected audio in audio/audio-visual systems.
+Virentem Ventures, LLC d/b/a Enounce v.
+TiVo Corp., et al.: Represented patent owner in a patent infringement action related to the use of pitch-corrected audio in audio/audio-visual systems.

-Certain Unmanned Aerial Vehicles & Components Thereof (Autel Robotics USA) Represented Autel in a patent infringement case at the International Trade Commission related to design, structure, and operation of consumer drones (or UAVs).
-Secured rulings of validity and infringement against DJI, the world’s largest maker of consumer drones, as well as cease-and-desist and exclusionary orders prohibiting the import of DJI’s most popular products.
+Certain Unmanned Aerial Vehicles & Components Thereof (Autel Robotics USA) (ITC) Represented complainant in a patent infringement action against DJI, the world’s largest supplier of consumer drones, at the International Trade Commission related to design, structure, and operation of consumer drones (or UAVs).
+Secured rulings of validity and infringement against DJI, as well as cease-and-desist and exclusionary orders prohibiting the import of DJI’s most popular products.

-Certain Semiconductor Devices & Consumer Audiovisual Products (Broadcom) Represented Broadcom in a patent infringement case at the International Trade Commission related to multimedia data processing technology used in “smart” televisions and related devices.
+Certain Semiconductor Devices & Consumer Audiovisual Products (Broadcom) (ITC) Represented patent owner in a patent infringement case against several foreign companies (respondents) at the ITC related to multimedia data processing technology used in “smart” televisions and devices.

 Amgen Inc., et al. v.
-Sanofi, et al. Represented Sanofi and Regeneron in a patent infringement case in the District of Delaware related to monoclonal antibody therapies targeting PCSK9 for treating/lowering LDL cholesterol.
+Sanofi, et al. (D. Del.)
+Represented Sanofi in a patent infringement case related to monoclonal antibody therapies targeting PCSK9 for treating/lowering LDL cholesterol.

 T-Mobile USA Inc. v.
 Huawei Device USA Inc., et al. Represented Huawei Technologies against allegations of trade secret misappropriation and breach of contract in the Western District of Washington (Seattle) related to a smartphone-testing robot (“Tappy”).
 At trial, convinced jury that T-Mobile’s trade secret allegations were meritless, or at least valueless, resulting in a jury verdict of zero damages for the trade secret claims.